Artifactory Linux Package Installation

 1. Configure and Start Remaining HA Nodes

-1. Configure system.yaml for HA
+1. Configure system.yaml on Remaining Nodes

-On each node, edit $JFROG_HOME/artifactory/var/etc/system.yaml on each node.
+Edit $JFROG_HOME/artifactory/var/etc/system.yaml on each remaining node.

 • In the node section, set haEnabled to true.